The Hippodrome

-McElroy Auditorium, also known as the Hippodrome, is a 5,155 permanent seat multipurpose arena located in Waterloo, Iowa.
+The Hippodrome, formerly known as the McElroy Auditorium, is a 5,155 permanent seat multipurpose arena located in Waterloo, Iowa.
 The auditorium was built in 1919 and renovated in 1936, when the roof was raised, floor was excavated and additional seating was added.

-In 2018, the name of the venue was officially changed back to the Hippodrome.
+The arena was named in honor of R. J. McElroy beginning around 1965, after the Waterloo broadcaster and philanthropist unexpectedly died.
+In 2018, the name of the venue was officially changed back to The Hippodrome.

 Arena Design

 The auditorium has been in continuous operation since 1919, making it one of the oldest arenas in the country.
 The arena contains 234 classic arena style box seats and a 4000 sqft art deco lobby.
 With chairs placed on the arena floor, the arena holds up to 7,000 seated for concerts depending on stage configuration.
 There are four large concession areas and a 150-seat restaurant.
 For concerts, remote beverage stations are added along with an old milk truck that has been restored into a "hot rod" style beer truck with 8 tappers.
 There are 6 large modern dressing rooms and 5 large box office windows.